rishabh-sagar/api-to-JSON/README.md

 Install axios and node

-for installing axios
+for installing axios write this in terminal

 npm install axios

 ##for Running this script